 Business Continuity (Additional note 4) Yes/No Next Steps Last Updated The administrator has a documented disaster recovery and business continuity plan.
 The administrator regularly tests the procedures (at least annually).
-The administrator provides summary reports to the Trustees on the outcome and corrective actions arising.
+The administrator provides summary reports to the trustees on the outcome and corrective actions arising.

-Change Control (Additional note 5) Yes/No Next Steps Last Updated The administrator has a process for identifying and recording changes that are identified in the business or by their clients.
+Change Control (Additional note 5) Yes/No Next Steps Last Updated The administrator has a process for identifying and recording changes identified in the business or by their clients.
 The administrator has a process for reporting on the results of change control activity.
-The administrator has procedures in place to ensure that service levels are undisrupted or that there are contingency plans if services are likely to be disrupted because of the planned change.

-aspire active The administrator has a process which ensures that any change request has a documented change plan where changes are identified, fully scoped, risk assessed, a delivery plan documented and signed off, resources allocated and the outcome of the change plan evidenced.
+The administrator has procedures in place to ensure service levels are undisrupted or there are contingency plans if services are likely to be disrupted because of the planned change.
+The administrator has a process which ensures any change request has a documented change plan where changes are identified, fully scoped, risk assessed, a delivery plan documented and signed off, resources allocated and the outcome of the change plan evidenced.
 Specifically, testing outcomes from any process or calculation change should be retained and documented for future audit and evidence of control.
-It is vital that any change requests are managed to ensure that service levels are undisrupted and maintained throughout the change life cycle.
-The administrator has a process that all change requests must be documented and that change requests are signed off (agreed or rejected).
-The administrator has a process that all change requests, regardless of the outcome, should be captured, recorded and reported on throughout the change life cycle.
-The administrator has a process that all changes that are carried out should be planned not to disrupt the normal service delivery, where applicable.
-The administrator has a process where all change activity has a clear and regular governance review to ensure administrators and key stakeholders will receive progress reports on their change requests throughout the change lifecycle.
-The administrator has a process that if a change is implemented this will have passed appropriate quality measures, and the final change will be signed off by the senior user and project sponsor.
-The administrator has a process that any lessons that have been learnt from the change will be appropriately documented for future change initiatives or activities (of Business as Usual).
+It's vital any change requests are managed to ensure service levels are undisrupted and maintained throughout the change life cycle.
+The administrator has a process where all change requests must be documented and change requests are signed off (agreed or rejected).
+The administrator has a process where all change requests, regardless of the outcome, should be captured, recorded and reported on throughout the change life cycle.
+The administrator has a process where all changes are carried out should be planned not to disrupt the normal service delivery, where applicable.
+The administrator has a process where all change activity has a clear and regular governance review to ensure administrators and key stakeholders will receive progress reports on their change requests throughout the change e lifecycle.
+The administrator has a process where a change is implemented this will have е passed appropriate quality measures, and the final change will be signed off by у the senior user and project sponsor.
+The administrator has a process where any lessons have been learnt from the е change will be appropriately documented for future change initiatives or or activities (of Business as Usual).

 Controls Assurance (Additional note 6) Yes/No Next Steps Last Updated The administrator has a documented, risk based controls assurance programme operating in relation to the administration The assurance programme contains a schedule of work to be carried out by individuals independent of the administration service.
 Results of controls assurance investigations are reported internally to an audit committee (within a TPA) and by exception to the governing body in accordance with the PASA Reporting Standard.
-Where the administrator has an AAF01/06 report produced, the results are made available to the Trustees.
+Where the administrator has an AAF01/06 report produced, the results are made available to the trustees.

-Data Management (Additional note 7) Yes/No Next Steps Last Updated The administrator has a documented data management strategy and data control procedure and have they shared this with the Trustees.
+Data Management (Additional note 7) Yes/No Next Steps Last Updated The administrator has a documented data management strategy and data control procedure and shared this with the trustees.
 The administrator provides induction and annual refresher training to its staff on their responsibilities and duties in relation to Data Protection.
 The administrator has a documented procedure for the secure and encrypted transmission and transfer of data.
 The administrator has a documented process for reporting on data breaches and consequent corrective action.
 The administrator has a documented Fraud Prevention procedure.
 The administrator has a documented Fraud risk policy.